cschiller/zhongwen/README.md

 ## Skritter Support
-If you're studying Chinese characters using Skritter you can easily add Chinese words to your vocabulary queue: just hit "s" on the keyboard.
+If you're studying Chinese characters using Skritter you can easily add Chinese words to your vocabulary queue: just hit <kbd>s</kbd> on the keyboard.
 This opens up a new tab that takes you to the Skritter web site.
 If you're not logged into Skritter you'll see the login page.
 After you're logged in, the word is automatically added to your study queue.

 ## Context Menu Items
 When Zhongwen is enabled, you can right-click on a page to open the browser's context menu.
-There will be a menu item for Zhogwen which you can use to access a new tab showing a helpful summary of all the keyboard shortcuts.
-Another menu item can be used for opening the word list as an alternative to the "Alt + w" keyboard shortcut.
+There will be a menu item for Zhongwen which you can use to access a new tab showing a helpful summary of all the keyboard shortcuts.
+Another menu item can be used for opening the word list as an alternative to the
+<kbd>Alt</kbd> + <kbd>w</kbd> keyboard shortcut.

 ## What Built-In Dictionary Does It Use?